-- 2362 (ACCT 2302) Introduction to Managerial Accounting.
-(3-0) An introduction to the use of accounting information as an aid to management decision making, budgeting, and the control process, including accounting reports, and related ethical responsibilities.
-Prerequisite: ACC 2361. - 3313 Intermediate Accounting I. (3-0) An in-depth study of accounting concepts and standards with emphasis on current theory and practices relating to corporate financial statements particularly stressing asset and liability measurement and related problems of income determination and presentation.
-Prerequisites: ACC 2361 with a grade of "C" or higher and MATH 1329. - 3314 Intermediate Accounting II.
-(3-0) A study of accounting problems related to the determination of stockholders' equity, earnings per share, the preparation of a Statement of Cash Flows, financial statement analysis, and accounting for changing prices.
-Specialized areas including accounting for leases, pensions, and income taxes.
-Prerequisite: ACC 3313 with grade of "C" or higher. - 3327 Income Tax Accounting.
+- (WI) 3301 Ethics and Professional Issues in Accounting.
+(3-0) Introduction of ethical reasoning, integrity, objectivity, independence, core values and professional issues in accounting.
+Application of concepts and theories to cases.
+Prerequisite: ACC 2362. - 3313 Intermediate Accounting I. (3-0) An in-depth study of accounting concepts and standards with emphasis on current theory and practices relating to corporate financial statements particularly stressing asset measurement and presentation.
+Prerequisite: ACC 2361 with a grade of "C" or higher. - 3314 Intermediate Accounting II.
+(3-0) A study of accounting problems related to liability measurement, determination of stockholders' equity, earnings per share, leases, revenue recognition, the preparation of the Statement of Cash Flows, financial statement analysis, and accounting for changing prices.
+Prerequisite: ACC 3313 with a grade of "C" or higher. - 3327 Income Tax Accounting.
 (3-0) A study of the tax concepts and issues involved in an individual's employment and personal life, and in sole proprietorships, property transactions, tax administration and tax practice.
 Regulatory and ethical issues are incorporated into the discussions.
-Prerequisites: ACC 2361 and 2362. - 3363 Governmental Accounting.
+Prerequisite: ACC 2362. - 3363 Governmental Accounting.
 (3-0) A study of concepts and techniques of fund accounting, and financial reporting for governmental and not-for-profit organizations including state and local government, universities, hospitals, and other public sector entities.
-Prerequisite: ACC 3313. - 3365 Cost/Managerial Accounting.
+Prerequisite: ACC 3313 with a grade of "C" or higher. - 3365 Cost/Managerial Accounting.
 (3-0) The study of cost/management accounting within the manufacturing and merchandising environment.
 Includes the analysis of cost accumulation, planning, and control within the organization.
 Specific topics emphasized are job order and process costing; standard costing, standard costing and variance analysis; absorption and direct costing; budgetary procedures; cost/volume profit analysis; and capital budgeting techniques.
 Prerequisites: QMST 2333; ACC 2362 with a grade of "C" or higher, and completion or concurrent enrollment in ACC 3313. - 3385 Accounting Systems.
 (3-0) A study of elements of theory, procedures, and practice relating to system design and implementation for manual and computerized accounting information systems.
 Emphasis placed on system selection, data entry, file structure, internal control implementation, and report generation for various information end-users.
-Prerequisites: ACC 3313 with a grade of "C" or higher, and either CIS 3317, 3370, or 4348. - (WI) 4313 Auditing.
-(3-0) A study of the underlying theory of financial auditing including professional ethics, auditing standards and procedures, and the role of an auditors judgment in developing working papers and reports.
-Prerequisites: QMST 2333; ACC 3314 with a grade of "C" or higher. - (WI) 4314 Advanced Auditing.
-(3-0) A continuing study of financial auditing with a concentration on audit reports, computer auditing and sampling techniques, and the role of the SEC.
-Includes an introduction to the fields of internal and international auditing and audits of governmental and other not-for-profit entities.
-Prerequisite: ACC 4313. - 4316 Advanced Accounting.
+Prerequisites: ACC 3313 with a grade of "C" or higher; CIS 3380. - 4313 Auditing.
+(3-0) A study of the underlying theory of financial auditing including professional ethics, auditing standards and procedures, and the role of auditors judgment.
+Prerequisites: QMST 2333; ACC 3314 and 3301 with a grade of "C" or higher in each - 4314 Advanced Auditing.
+(3-0) A study of the theory and practices relating to internal and fraud auditing.
+Emphasizes the procedures used to evaluate and improve the effectiveness of risk management and control processes in organizations.
+Includes the study of the prevention, detection, documentation, and prosecution of fraud.
+Prerequisite: ACC 3314 with a grade of "C" or higher. - 4316 Advanced Accounting.
 (3-0) A study of accounting for business combinations and consolidated financial statements.
 Additional selected areas may include accounting for multinational operations, interim reporting, SEC reporting, partnership accounting, and governmental and not-for-profit accounting.
 Prerequisite: ACC 3314 with a grade of "C" or higher. - 4328 Federal Income Tax in Corporate Decisions.
-(3-0) A study of the federal income tax provisions affecting business decisions, with an emphasis on C and S corporations.
+(3-0) A study of the federal income tax provisions affecting business decisions, with an emphasis on C and S Corporations.
 Coverage includes an introduction to the U.S. income tax, formation and reorganization of corporations, corporate property transactions, distributions to shareholders, and corporate taxes.
-Prerequisite: ACC 3313.
+Prerequisite: ACC 3313 or concurrent enrollment.